 What will be your rank?
 Will you be an assistant professor?
-What is the pathway to promotion? .
+What is the pathway to promotion?
 Have this clearly outlined, as oftentimes in an academic setting you have to choose a clinical or tenure track.

 Is there funding for a traveling fellowship sometime between your second and fourth year?
-There are several excellent fellowship opportunities available, such as the Leadership Fellows program, the North American Traveling Fellowship, and now the Kenneth Johnson Fellowship from the Orthopaedic Trauma Association.
+There are several excellent fellowship opportunities available, such as the

+Leadership Fellows program, the North American Traveling Fellowship, and multiple other resources.